 - Yield Maintenance (YM): YM occurs when this the loan pays off and the mortgage note cancels before the maturity date.
 This structure seeks to allow bond investors to receive the same yield they would have gotten before prepayment.
 The Note of the Loan Documents specifies the payment.
 It comprises the loan’s unpaid principal amount and a prepayment penalty.
 The penalty is the spread between the loan’s original interest rate and the replacement rate (based upon Treasury rates).
 Typically, the minimum prepayment penalty is 1%.

 - Defeasance: The CMBS loan and note remain in place.
 The defeasing firm substitutes the property with Treasury bonds as collateral.
 The loan then transfers to a Successor Borrower, a special-purpose entity, allowing the sale or refinancing of the property.
 The Treasury bonds’ cash flows cover future loan payments.
 When the average yield on the Treasury bonds exceeds that of the CMBS loan, it’s cheaper to purchase the bonds to cover the remaining principal and interest payments.
-The typical defeasance fee is $50,000 to $100,000.
+The typical defeasance fee is $50,000 to $100,000, however, depending upon the size of the loan, it can be much greater than that.

 The severity of these prepayment structures is greatest when substantial time remains until the maturity date.
 This prepayment is also rather severe if the U.S. Treasury bond market falls substantially.